 Amazônia, or "The Amazon," is a vast and awe-inspiring region of South America.
 Often called the "lungs of the Earth," this immense lush green forest, stretching across nine countries, is home to unparalleled plant and animal life, making it one of the Earth's most biodiverse ecosystems.
 Comprising the Amazon rainforest, the Amazon biome, the Amazon basin, and the Amazon River, Amazônia plays a crucial role in regulating the planet's climate and producing oxygen.

 Landforms of Brazil

 Guanabara Bay is a picturesque bay of the Atlantic Ocean, located in southeast Brazil, in the state of Rio de Janeiro.
-On its western shore lies the cities of Rio de Janeiro and Duque de Caxias and on its eastern shore the cities of Niterói and São Gonçalo.
+On its western shore lies the cities of Rio de Janeiro and Duque de Caxias, and on its eastern coast, the towns of Niterói and São Gonçalo.
 More than 130 islands dot the bay.

 The Guaraní Aquifer System is a large underground groundwater reservoir and hydrogeological system.
 It is a transboundary aquifer spread across four South American countries: Argentina, Brazil, Paraguay, and Uruguay.

 The Juruá River is the most winding in the Amazon Basin.
 Beginning in the highlands of east-central Peru and crossing into northwestern Brazil before it eventually empties into the Amazon River, it exhibits curvature and sluggishness as it traverses the low, half-flooded forest countryside.